 for Small Business

-If your company is interested in participating in the Department of Defense SBIR/STTR program, review this section for an overview of eligibility requirements, the DoD's current solicitations and the solicitation schedule, how to complete the process for responding to the solicitation and to learn about alternative processes that can accelerate your company's participation in the programs.
+If your company is interested in participating in the Department of Defense SBIR/STTR program, review this section for an overview of eligibility requirements, the DoD's current Announcements and the BAA schedule, how to complete the process for responding to the BAA and to learn about alternative processes that can accelerate your company's participation in the programs.

 A high-level overview of the entire SBIR/STTR three-phase program showing the features, funding levels and durations of each phase for both programs.

 A step-by-step outline of how to submit a Phase I proposal.